 Upcoming Interfaith Group Events:

-Check back soon for our next Interfaith event!
+Please come back for the next scheduled Interfaith Group event!

 Men of Congregation Emanu-El have a monthly opportunity to socialize and study with a member of the clergy at a private home.
 This cross-generational group provides a small group experience so important to building community.
 All events are 9:30 am – 11:30 am unless otherwise noted.
 Men’s Group events are congregant only and require registration.